Evaluated product acquisition

 - High Assurance evaluation program, for ICT equipment protecting highly classified information.

 The Australian Cyber Security Centre (ACSC) also certifies product evaluations conducted by licensed commercial facilities, in accordance with the Common Criteria, as part of the Australasian Information Security Evaluation Program (AISEP).
-All Common Criteria certified products are listed on the Common Criteria website.

 Products that are undergoing a Common Criteria evaluation will not have published evaluation documentation.
 However, documentation can be obtained from the ACSC if a product is being evaluated through the AISEP.
 For a product that is in evaluation through a foreign scheme, the product’s vendor can be contacted directly for further information.